bwilkins/bwilkins.github.com/cv.md

 ### Functional Summary

-I am 23 years old and am currently working as a Software Developer at Rabid.
+I am 23 years old and am currently working as a Developer at Digital Dialogue.
 I am technology savvy, with experience in data management, programming and troubleshooting.
-My areas of interest include computer graphics, artificial intelligence and networking.
+My areas of interest include computer graphics, language, artificial intelligence and networking.

-In my spare time, I enjoy listening to and playing music, watching films, spending time with friends and dancing.
+In my spare time, I enjoy being snobbish about coffee, spending time with friends, climbing and dancing.
 I am a fun-loving person, and have a great rapport with people.
 I think of myself as a social yet independent team player, and am also productive by myself.

 ### Employment